The Next Housing Crash Is Closer than You Think - Cabot Wealth Network

 A Profound Long-Term Housing Forecast (Baby Boomers: Take note!)

-I recently read a 68-page report by Wall Street analysts on population demographics, lifestyle trends and spending habits that’s projected out several decades.
+A couple years ago I read a 68-page report by Wall Street analysts on population demographics, lifestyle trends and spending habits that’s projected out several decades.
 What I read about real estate was so significant – and in line with broad assumptions I’d been making about the next housing crash – that I would be remiss if I did not share it with you.

 Let’s first back up a little bit to the approximate year 2005.
 I was a stay-at-home mom, but always an extrovert, out and about dealing with people each day, keenly aware that middle class Americans were obsessed with fix-n-flip houses, that home prices were skyrocketing, and that no-money-down mortgages had become the financial scam du jour.
 I was also well aware (and appalled!) that the U.S. government had strong-armed financial companies into making mortgage loans to people with poor credit histories.
 That was a recipe for disaster, and a race to the bottom ensued with each financial company vying for mortgage business from a large pool of unqualified buyers.

 Inevitably, Americans of the home-owning and investment ilk experienced the falling dominoes of real estate, bond and stock prices.
 The thing that amazed me, though, was that I have rarely met a soul who also anticipated the housing crash.
 When I talk to investors, they beg me to let them know when I foresee another major drop in housing prices.
-Today I am ringing that bell.

-Let Cabot Undervalued Stocks Advisor help you build a worry-free, market-beating portfolio with the best undervalued growth stocks.
-Using a proven system, we've been able to outperform the market, year after year, delivering a portfolio that outperformed their comparable U.S. market indices by margins of 50% to 100% and more—with less risk.
+Now, it’s no secret that housing prices are in the middle of a whirlwind romance currently.
+The unexpected pandemic has skyrocketed housing prices in a way nobody could predict.
+Tyler Laundon recently wrote about the white-hot housing market, and the fact that he’s received unsolicited offers on his home, which is not for sale.
+I’ve heard this from a number of people.
+Right now is a great time to sell, though not a great time to buy.
+But these prices are unsustainable.
+People are simply moving out of the cities as the pandemic has allowed people to work from home indefinitely, and more businesses have closed offices after realizing how many job don’t need to be done in person.
+Commercial real estate – now that’s another topic.

-Now it’s 2019, and Baby Boomers are getting older.
+Let’s talk logistics.
+It’s 2021 and Baby Boomers are getting older.
 A tremendous number of them own large homes that they’re having trouble maintaining.
 I don’t care how healthy you think you are, one serious knee problem and you are not going to be climbing the stairs very often to the second story of your house, or descending stairs into the basement where your washer and dryer are located.
 You’ll also be hesitant to continue doing outdoor chores: climbing a ladder onto the roof to clean out gutters, pushing a lawnmower around, bending over to pull weeds, raking (ouch – that shoulder injury!).

-A vast majority of Boomers will be downsizing in the coming decade; selling the big homes in which they raised children and buying small homes, such as condos with one level and no yard to maintain.
+A vast majority of Boomers will be downsizing in the coming decade, selling the big homes in which they raised children and buying small homes, such as condos with one level and no yard to maintain.
 Added benefit: they can then extract equity from their big homes with which to finance their retirement years.

 All across America, but especially in the Northeast and the Midwest, Boomers will be putting their homes up for sale, and often leaving those areas for warmer climates.
 (And not to be morbid, but there will also be a subsection of Boomers who die, and their heirs will be selling those homes.)